 - Ensuring property doesn't lose value due to neglect

-The personal representative or executor of an estate may be a person or a company such as a bank.
-Personal representatives may be nominated by the person who passes away in their will.
-Although anyone can be a personal representative or executor, that person must perform with diligence and good faith.
+An estate's personal representative or executor may be a person or a company such as a bank.
+During estate planning, you can name a personal representative.
+Although anyone, with limited exceptions, can serve as a personal representative or executor, they must act with diligence and good faith.

-The courts can appoint the person they choose to be the fittest to serve as the personal representative if:
+The courts can appoint a personal representative if:

 - The will doesn't nominate an executor

-- Multiple individuals apply to serve as the administrator
+- Multiple individuals apply to serve as the personal representative

 Personal Representative Duties

-- Locating and collecting all of the deceased's property
+- Locating and collecting all of the deceased person's property

-- Distributing the remaining property and money to the entitled parties
+- Distributing the remaining property and money to beneficiaries

-The personal representative is not entitled to any proceeds from the sale of property of the estate.
-Generally, however, they are entitled to a fee as compensation for administering the estate.
+The personal representative does not get any proceeds from the sale of property in the estate.
+However, they are typically entitled to be paid a fee for handling the estate during the probate process.

-The personal representative of an estate ensures a person's last wishes are granted regarding their property and possessions.
-When drafting a will, the law doesn't require that the executor be a lawyer or accountant.
+To the extent possible, a personal representative ensures a person's last wishes for their property and possessions are granted.
+The law doesn't require the executor of a will to be a lawyer or accountant.
 But it does require that the executor fulfill their duties with the utmost honesty and diligence for the estate's best interest.
 This obligation is known as the fiduciary duty.

 Some typical duties include:

-- Find and contact the beneficiaries named in the will
+- Finding and contacting the beneficiaries named in the will

-- Ensure the will is filed with the appropriate probate court, which is often required even when probate proceedings are not necessary
+- Filing the will with the appropriate probate court, which is often required even when probate proceedings are not necessary

 Managing Estate Finances Appropriately

-The personal representative needs to make wise decisions and complete detailed tasks.
-This can include:
+The personal representative needs to make prudent decisions on behalf of the estate.
+This includes:

 - Canceling credit cards